Work with Adventure Treks

 - Proficiency in multiple outdoor skills

 - Expertise in Leave No Trace principles

-- Ability to work with little/no time off and limited personal time
+- Ability to maintain high energy and a positive mental attitude with little to no time off and limited personal time

-- Opportunity to be a teacher, mentor, and role model to highly motivated students
+- The opportunity to be a teacher, mentor, and friend to highly motivated students

 - Dynamic work environment

 - A focus on year-round personal and professional growth, including career resource webinars and reimbursements toward professional development

 - Competitive salary

 We’re pleased to offer competitive compensation: Salaries for new instructors start at $4,000–$4,200, dependent on experience, hard skills, education, and certifications.
 Instructors also receive: